Create and Manage a Digital Cookbook and Meal Planning System with Notion

 Step 1: Create a Notion Workspace

 Start by creating a new Workspace in Notion or choose an existing one dedicated to your cookbook and meal planning.
 Consolidating your recipes and meal plans in one workspace makes it easier to navigate and manage your content.
 Notion’s flexible workspace structure allows you to organize pages, databases, and links with ease.
+You can also take advantage of shared workspaces if you plan to collaborate with family or friends.

 Step 2: Create Databases for Recipes and Ingredients

 In Notion, databases function like customizable tables.
 To get started, create two separate databases—one for your recipes and another for your ingredients.
+Updated features like database views and linked databases make it easier to present your information in cards, calendars, and galleries.

 Recipe Database